fxdpntthm/c-sim-swingle/README.md

 simulator for an abstract machine

-contains a GUI for assembler, linker loader and executing the program on the virtual environment
+contains a GUI for assembler, linkage editor and simulator to run the executable in the virtual environment

 Machine Architecture
 ====================